German for studying

 Important notes

-• Please register in time, the courses are often fully booked at short notice.
+- Please register in time, as the courses are often fully booked at short notice.

-• If you have not participated in the course by the second week of the course, or if you have not notified us of your late arrival by e-mail, you will be removed from the list of participants.
+- If, by the beginning of the second week of the course, you have not attended a course session and we have not received notification of your reason for absence by e-mail, you will be removed from the list of participants.

 General course rules

-With your registration you have bindingly reserved a course place.
+With your registration, you secured a course place.
 The following rules apply to the German courses:

-• You are allowed to be absent a maximum of 6 times during the semester, but you are obliged to re-learn the missed material yourself.
+- You are allowed to miss a maximum of 6 sessions during the semester (A2 in the summer semester 8 sessions), but are obliged to catch up on the content you missed by yourself.

-• If you are absent more than 6 times, you will receive a negative overall grade for the course (and thus no ECTS points).
+- If you are absent more than 6 times, you will receive a fail grade for the course (and thus no ECTS points).

-• To continue a course in the next semester, the following rule applies: You must have positively completed the previous course or positively pass the placement test.
+- To continue a course in the next semester, the following rule applies: You must have passed the previous course, or your must pass the placement test in the first session.

 Why learn German?

 It is important that you learn German if you study at the Mozarteum University, even if your studies do not require the course.
-Because learning German means:
+Learning German will:

-• help in everyday life (shopping, doctor, office, restaurant)
+- help in everyday life (shopping, doctor, bureaucracy, restaurant)